R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 [Q] Explain simply how **LVM** works and what it is all about.

-[A] **LV** stands for Logical Volume Manager, a tool that allows you to create, resize, delete, and extend partitions on Linux servers.
+[A] **LVM** stands for Logical Volume Manager, a tool that allows you to create, resize, delete, and extend partitions on Linux servers.
 It breaks physical volumes—hard disks, their partitions, external storage devices…—into physical chunks (*physical extents*, PEs) which are mapped one-to-one into *logical extents*, LEs.
 These are pooled together to form *logical groups*, whence LEs are concatenated, split, and merged at will into *logical volumes* acting as virtual disk partitions.

 #### B.5.e sudo